onlime/laravel-sql-reporter/README.md

     $ php artisan vendor:publish --provider="Onlime\LaravelSqlReporter\Providers\ServiceProvider"
     ```

-    By default you should not edit published file because all the settings are loaded from `.env` file by default.
+    By default, you should not edit published file because all the settings are loaded from `.env` file by default.

 3. In your `.env` file add the following entries: